BenLeggiero/Coding-Test-2020-01-08/README.md

     * Since lazy loading wasn't done by the time of submission, the version on the `master` branch limits it to the first 100 items to demonstrate the rest of the functionality in reasonable time
 * Replace `LinearLayoutManager` with `GridLayoutManager`
     * The work for this won't be too great (will swap out layout manager and tweak item layout), but I wanted to get lazy loading working first with a simple layout manager before moving to a more complicated-to-debug one
-* Product detail view
+* Product detail view (see branch [`feature/Product-Detail-Page`](https://github.com/BenLeggiero/Coding-Test-2020-01-08/tree/feature/Product-Detail-Page))
-    * The work for this was not started before the time of submission
+    * This is basically complete, but favoriting has not yet been implemented